The road laws apply to all vehicles, including bicycles.

 “Dooring” is when someone causes a hazard to a cyclist by opening a car door.
 Many bicycle crashes occur when car occupants carelessly fail to check before opening their doors; cyclists can be hit by the door and even go into the path of oncoming traffic.
 Several cyclists have died from car-dooring incidents.
 Dooring is an offence (RR 269(3); maximum penalty: 10 pu).
 RR 269(3) states, “A person must not cause a hazard to any person or vehicle by opening a door of a vehicle, leaving a door of a vehicle open, or getting off, or out of, a vehicle.”

-If you are involved in a crash with another cyclist, pedestrian or driver, you have certain responsibilities and rights.
-If you are in a crash in which someone is hurt or property is damaged, you must:
+If you are involved in a crash with another cyclist, pedestrian or driver, in which someone is hurt or property is damaged, you must:

 • stop and help the injured person;

-• give your name and address to anyone involved, and to any police present;
+• give your name and address to anyone involved, and to any police officers present;

 • report the crash to the police.